 ‘The Catacomb’ by Peter Shilston hits that

-perfect sweet spot of mine for blasphemous horror.
+sweet spot of mine for blasphemous horror.
 In ‘The Catacomb’ Shilston tells the tale of a Mr. Pearsall who is coming to the end of his bus tour through Sicily.
-When a passenger is sick and the bus needs to stop in a small town for a short rest stop Mr. Pearsall decides to find and explore an old church he saw while passing through the town.
+When a passenger is sick and the bus needs to stop in a small town for a short rest stop, Mr. Pearsall decides to explore an old church he saw while passing through the town.
 What he finds is not at all what he expected.

 Next: ‘Black Man With A Horn’ by T. E. D. Klein